Compiling and Installing Custom PHP Modules in ServBay

 Step 4: Prepare the Build Environment (phpize)

-Inside the module’s source directory, use the phpize
+From the source directory, use the correct PHP version’s phpize

-tool for your target PHP version to prepare for compilation.
-As mentioned earlier, always use the full path for the target PHP version.
-If you're compiling for PHP 8.3 and have set SERVBAY_PACKAGE_FULL_PATH
+tool to prep the build environment.
+Always use the full path for your target PHP version.
+Assuming PHP 8.3 and the SERVBAY_PACKAGE_FULL_PATH

 :